Xanderz99/botsv3-incident-analysis/README.md

 <img width="1920" height="1080" alt="Screenshot from 2025-11-24 14-39-28" src="https://github.com/user-attachments/assets/c8b7d2db-3a35-453e-af59-17f0d815d357" />
 </p>

-Next, SourceFileName="*.lnk" was added which narrowed it down to one event.
+Next, SourceFileName="*.lnk" was added as it is commonly used as an exploit and is used to hide excutable files to install malware.
+By doing this, it narrows it down to one event.
 Looking at the event details you can see the SourceFileName to be BRUCE BIRTHDAY HAPPY OUR PICS.lnk.

 |Sourcetype| Description |
 | :--- | :--- |